Benefits of Asphalt Roofing Shingles

 Because these are thicker than 3-tab shingles (to provide better protection for your home and keep out moisture), architectural shingles necessarily cost more; these also provide more aesthetic appeal to your home.

-In the website of Best Roofing, it is stated that the popularity of shingle roofing system has resulted to four out of every five homes being roofed with shingles.
+The popularity of shingle roofing system has resulted to four out of every five homes being roofed with shingles.
 Also, once installed, a shingle roofing system requires virtually no regularly scheduled maintenance as is required with other roofing systems.
 Shingles can also be easily repaired if damaged and replacement, if necessary, involves only individual shingles instead of the entire field of the roof.